‘All children, except one, grow up.’

 The success of this film spawned a glamorous Broadway musical version of the play which opened in 1954.
 Mary Martin played Peter.
 This Tony Award-winning musical has been performed around the world and delighted audiences for over sixty years.

 There have been many other films and TV productions featuring Barrie’s character.
-Amongst the most notable are a live action version in 2003 starring Jeremy Sumpter as Peter and Jason Isaacs as Hook and a prequel Pan (2015) with Levi Miller as Peter and Garrett Hedlund as Hook.
-By contrast, in Hook (1991) we have a sequel to the Pan story with a grown up Peter (Robin Williams) and Wendy (Maggie Smith).
-Also appearing in this Steven Spielberg movie are Dustin Hoffman as Hook and Julia Roberts as Tinkerbell.
+Amongst the most notable are a live-action version in 2003 starring Jeremy Sumpter as Peter and Jason Isaacs as Hook and a prequel Pan (2015) with Levi Miller as Peter and Garrett Hedlund as Hook.
+By contrast, in Hook (1991) we have a sequel to the Pan story with a grown-up Peter (Robin Williams) and Wendy (Maggie Smith).
+Also appearing in this Steven Spielberg movie is Dustin Hoffman as Hook and Julia Roberts as Tinkerbell.